counterfactual/monorepo/README.md

 yarn ganache
 ```

-You also need to migrate the contracts in the contracts package to generate a `networks` file which the `machine` and `iframe-wallet-poc` packages directly consume (for now).
+You also need to migrate the contracts in the contracts package to generate a `networks` file which the `machine` package directly consume (for now).

 ```shell
 cd packages/contracts